Sharded Collection Balancing¶

 Balancing is the process MongoDB uses to distribute data of a sharded collection evenly across a sharded cluster.
 When a shard has too many of a sharded collection’s chunks compared to other shards, MongoDB automatically balances the the chunks across the shards.
 The balancing procedure for sharded clusters is entirely transparent to the user and application layer.

 The balancer process is responsible for redistributing the chunks of a sharded collection evenly among the shards for every sharded collection.
-By default, the balancer process is always running.
+By default, the balancer process is always enabled.

 Any mongos instance in the cluster can start a balancing round.
 When a balancer process is active, the responsible mongos acquires a “lock” by modifying a document in the lock collection in the Config Database.